 Your proof of employment should be dated no more than 60 days before the application date.

--Should include hire date and annual salary.
+Should include hire date and annual salary.
 Salary requirements vary from building to building, but you've probably heard of the 40x rent rule for NYC apartments.
-That's a good starting place as most landlords expect at least 40x the monthly rent for tenants and 80X monthly rent for guarantors.
+That's a good starting place as most landlords expect at least 40x the monthly rent for tenants and 80X the monthly rent for guarantors.

 CPA letters should consist of the previous year’s income and estimated income for the current year.